 In 1975 John picked up his second APRA Silver Scroll award for the song "Wind Songs".

 His next album came in 1976 and was called "Use Your Eyes".
-From this album came three more singles, "Summery Song"/"I Know You Can Dance", "I Will Take The Sunshine"/"Peaceful" and "Twenty Six Years"/"We Can Make It".
+From this album came three more singles, "Summery Song"/"I Know You Can Laugh", "I Will Take The Sunshine"/"Peaceful" and "Twenty Six Years"/"We Can Make It".
+The third being released on the Reprise Label.
 The track "Night Life" was good enough to give John another RATA award for "Composer Of The Year".

 After a quick few years of success, John basically disappeared from the public eye after this album.
 In 1978, he decided to leave the lime light and sought a quieter, more private life in Australia, where he went back into advertising and continued writing songs as a hobby.

 He made a short appearance again in 1982 when a single, "Romantically Inclined"/"The Culprit" was released on Polydor.

 In 1986, an obscure single was released in Sweden, "Tears Upon Your Face"/"Alice".
 This was released on the TAB Records.
 "Alice" would also appear on the next single, two years later.
 "Tears Upon Your Face" hasn't appeared on any other release to date.

 1988 saw a new album called "Short Stories", released by RCA.
 Two singles came from it.
 They were "Along The Way"/"Alice" and "Don't It Ever Get You Down"/"Boats Upon The Harbour".